YASSINE-AA/PyValo/README.md

 ## About The Project

-Unofficial Valorant API that directly with the Riot Client.
+Unofficial Valorant API that directly interacts with the Riot Client.

 ## Getting Started